JoyKrishan/MultiAgentsGUI/README.md

 ## Overview

 MultiAgentGui is a powerful toolset designed to enhance productivity and streamline workflows.
-This documentation provides an overview of the two main agentic tools available: `agenticpr` and `agenticwriter`.
+This documentation provides an overview of the two main agentic tools available: `agenticpr`,  `agenticwriter`, and `agenticcalender`.

 ## AgenticPR